nccgroup/autopwn/README.md

 ## Credits

 Developed by Aidan Marlin (aidan [dot] marlin [at] nccgroup [dot] com) while working at NCC Group.
+I'd like to thank the follow contributors for pull requests:

+- Selfegris
+- 0xsauby
+- berdario

 ## License